 Making the transition to commercial scale brewing was an adjustment for the pair as they applied their winemaker’s minds to larger brews than their previous homebrewing endeavours had allowed for.
 After a few trial runs and recipe alterations, they released their first commercial brew – The Fiend Australian IPA in June 2015 – at which point we first shared their story.

-Since then, their American red ale, The Buzz, and The Damned New Zealand pilsner have joined the core range, with a few specialties, including a Russian imperial stout and a Reisling-pilsner hybrid rounding out the ranks.
-But, beers aside, the biggest challenge had been in finding a brewery space to call their own.
+It was soon joined by the likes of their American red ale, The Buzz, and The Damned New Zealand pilsner and some limited releases but beers aside, the biggest challenge had been in finding a brewery space to call their own.